sheikhrasel35/sheikhrasel35/README.md

 I am a software engineering student passionate about building innovative and efficient solutions.
 My interests include web development, algorithms, and problem-solving.
 I enjoy working on projects that enhance my coding skills and expand my knowledge of software development.
 I am proficient in languages like Java, Python, and JavaScript and familiar with frameworks such as React and Node.js.
 I am always eager to learn, collaborate, and contribute to open-source projects.

-Skills: C / C++/ HTML / CSS/ Java / Python
+Skills: C / C++/ Java / Python

-Skills:  JS / HTML / CSS
+Skills: HTML / CSS / Tailwind / JavaScript / React / Firebase / Node JS / Express JS / MongoDB

 - 🔭 I’m currently working on Software Developer
 - 🌱 I’m currently learning Machine Learning